 The Dead Component Pattern

-The Hermes calibrator was alive, well, and producing zero signal.
+The Agent Framework calibrator was alive, well, and producing zero signal.
 Every call succeeded.
 Every log line was healthy.
 Every unit test passed.
 And every signal it contributed to cleared the threshold on its own merits — or, in 96% of cases, failed to clear because the 25 points the calibrator theoretically could have added were zero instead.

 This is the dead component pattern.
 It is the single most common silent failure mode in production ML and scoring systems, and it exists because error-based monitoring was never designed to catch it.